danjlawson/genomicarchitecture/README.md

 # genomic Architecture

-Code for Ashraf and Lawson 2020 (to appear).
+Code for Ashraf and Lawson 2020 (bioxiv link to follow).

 ## Installation of RStan